the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 </svg>
 ~~~~~~~

-Because we're using create-react-app again , we can import SVGs (similar to CSS) as React components right away.
+Because we're using create-react-app again, we can import SVGs (similar to CSS) as React components right away.
 In *src/App.js*, use the following syntax for importing the SVG:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~